tonyfischetti/assertr/README.md

       group_by(cyl) %>%
       summarise(avg.mpg=mean(mpg))

 If any of these assertions were violated, an error would have been raised and the pipeline would have been terminated early.

 #### What does `assertr` give me?

+- `verify` - takes a data frame (its first argument is provided by the `%>%` operator), and a logical (boolean) expression.
+Then, `verify` evaluates that expression using the scope of the provided data frame.
+If any of the logical values of the expression's result are `FALSE`, `verify` will raise an error that terminates any further processing of the pipeline.
+- `assert` - takes a data frame, a predicate function, and an arbitrary number of columns to apply the predicate function to.
+The predicate function (a function that returns a logical/boolean value) is then applied to every element of the columns selected, and will raise an error when it finds the first violation.
+Internally, the `assert` function uses `dplyr`'s `select` function to extract the columns to test the predicate function on.

-`assertr` also offers three (so far) predicate functions designed to be used
+`assertr` also offers three (so far) predicate functions designed to be used with the `assert` function:

+- `not_na` - that checks if an element is not NA
+- `within_bounds` - that returns a predicate function that checks if a numeric value falls within the bounds supplied, and
+- `in_set` - that returns a predicate function that checks if an element is a member of the set supplied.

 #### More info